 “I’m sorry, Harland.
 But your father was very clear about that.”

 “He was getting dementia!
 I’m going to fight this!”

-“Your father made that change sixteen years ago.
+“Your father made that change fourteen years ago.
 I can assure you, he was fully cognizant that day.”

 “Why would he do that?”